Medical Office Insurance Guide

 After a phishing attack on UnityPoint’s email system, data of 1.4 million patients was breached.
 Not only did this cyberattack compromise 16,000 patient records, but it all started with a seemingly innocent email appearing to be sent from a company executive.
 For the full story, see: Phishing Attack Exposes PHI of 1.4M UnityPoint Health Patients

 As in any industry, dealing with unhappy clients is typically unavoidable.
 In the medical field, patients can file a claim alleging a healthcare professional’s negligent act caused injury to them.
-As mentioned, up to 7% of physicians will face this type of lawsuit.
+As mentioned, up to 7% of physicians will face this type of medical malpractice lawsuit.

 Besides the immense defense costs, settlements can do a hefty amount of financial damage, as well.
 Although the ding to your reputation is unfortunate, it’s the legal price tag that tends to cause the most harm.